Walking Trails in the National Park of American Samoa

 Taking 30-45 minutes return for the full gravel road walk, or 2-5 minutes return from the end of the gravel road, this nature walk is perfect for those with limited time but still looking for a real slice of American Samoan beauty.

 Note that the powerful currents here pose a real risk to swimmers.
-We'd strongly recommend staying out of the water at this beach and exercising extra care when you're close to the shoreline.
+We'd strongly recommend staying out of the water at this beach.

 Location: